elhorton/githubIssuesIoTSDK/README.md

 1) `githubissues.csv` contains the historic data from every run of this script.
 It is not smart-- all it does is append rather than overwrite.
 So it will append to the current `githubissues.csv` in the project repo.
 If that file does not exist, it will generate a new one, but the .csv headers will be missing.
 2) `recentgithubissues.csv` is overwritten each time the script runs, and contains only the data from the most recent run.
 This is useful for separating data in the PowerBI dashboard to show current stats vs. historic data trends.

-Both of these files are uploaded to the Azure Blob Storage account upon generation, which leads us to the next component.
+Both of these files are uploaded to the Azure Blob Storage account upon generation, which leads us to the next component below.

 The function app currently lives in the IoT Developer and Devices team's `aziotclb` Azure subscription.
 You can deploy a function app easily from VS Code by installing the `Azure Functions` extension and selecting `Azure Functions: Deploy  to Function App` from the options.

 ***Note***: When deploying for the first time, VS Code automatically deploys the app's code as a package in Azure.
 This unfortunately means that the app does not have write access to the Azure filesystem (important for the .csv files).
 To fix this, go to the Function App's settings within Azure portal, and delete the `RUN_FROM_PACKAGE` or similar-sounding setting, then re-deploy.

-***Note***: When running this script, you will need to set up the environment variable for the storage account's connection string.
+***Another note***: When running this script, you will need to set up the environment variable for the storage account's connection string.

 #### Azure Blob Storage account

 This is pretty straightforward, it's just an Azure Blob storage account with two containers, `ghissuescsv` and `newghissuecsv`, for each .csv file mentioned above.
 The account resides in the internal `aziotclb` subscription.

 #### Microsoft Power Flow
-This is a very simple automation flow hosted by Microsoft Power Apps and registered to the IoT Developers & Devices service group.
+This is a simple automation flow hosted by Microsoft Power Apps and registered to the IoT Developers & Devices service group.
 It only has two steps:
 1) When there is a change to the `ghissuescsv` container,
 2) Refresh the PowerBI dashboard